Installing ONLYOFFICE Workspace Community using additional script parameters

 -it, --installation_typeinstallation typeWORKSPACE|WORKSPACE_ENTERPRISEWORKSPACE_ENTERPRISE

-This parameter allows to install the specified solution: ONLYOFFICE Workspace or ONLYOFFICE Workspace Enterprise Edition.
+This parameter installs the specified solution: ONLYOFFICE Workspace or ONLYOFFICE Workspace Enterprise Edition.

 Example